vishandi/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [tg/TELEGRAM] [gh/GITHUB] [e/EMAIL] [a/ADDRESS] [t/TAG]...`
 * Duplicates of (Name, Phone Number) contacts will be detected; you cannot have two people with the same combination of (Name, Phone Number).
+* `NAME` should only contain alphanumeric characters, not blank, and less than 37 characters (leading and trailing whitespaces will be trimmed).

 Examples:
 * add n/John Doe p/98765432